vs MarketManVendor comparison

 VerticalRestaurants onlyMulti-vertical (restaurant + retail + dropship + manufacturer in one account)

-Closed-loop controlPartialYes — full loop
+Closed-loop controlPartialYes — living PO loop

 Layer 2 AI: structured-data insights chatbot + saved reportsNoYes